How to Build a Startup Unicorn in 2024: Strategies and Insights

 There’s an old saying.
 Even if you have the greatest product in the world, if no one knows about it, it will never move.
 There is a distinction between promotion and marketing, and the two are frequently confused.

 Marketing is frequently a planned, structured action, such as a television commercial, that can cost a lot of money, whereas promotion is mostly a loosely structured activity, such as a Flash Mob, that can cost a lot of money.
-However, the initial fantastic top line growth is frequently driven by investors’ inter portfolio trading — never underestimate the power of a robust network.
+However, the initial fantastic top-line growth is frequently driven by investors’ inter-portfolio trading — never underestimate the power of a robust network.

-The following, is shared by any startup unicorn:
+The following is shared by any startup unicorn:

 1. They established close-knit User Communities organised by industry and/or job function.